 Enforcing our rights as landlord against tenants who fail to pay rent or otherwise do not comply with the terms of their leases may be costly and may consume valuable time and resources, and even if we obtain a judgment, tenants that have been severely impacted may not be able to pay us what we are owed.
-Our ability to recover amounts under the terms of our leases may further be restricted or delayed due to moratoriums imposed by various jurisdictions in light of the COVID-19 pandemic on landlord-initiated commercial eviction and collection actions.
-If any of our tenants, or any guarantor of a tenant's lease obligations, files for bankruptcy, we could be further adversely affected due to loss of revenue but also because the bankruptcy may also make it more difficult for us to lease the remainder of the property or properties in which the bankrupt tenant operates.
+Our ability to recover amounts under the terms of our leases may further be restricted or delayed if moratoriums are imposed by governments in light of the COVID-19 pandemic on landlord-initiated commercial eviction and collection actions.
+When any of our tenants, or any guarantor of a tenant's lease obligations, files for bankruptcy, we could be further adversely affected due not only to loss of revenue but also because the bankruptcy may make it more difficult for us to lease the remainder of the property or properties in which the bankrupt tenant operates.
 Even if co-tenancy rights do not exist at centers affected by anchor store closings, we may nevertheless be negatively affected because other tenants may experience downturns in their businesses that could further threaten their ongoing ability to continue paying rent and remain solvent.
-Further, certain of our tenants may not be eligible for or may not be successful in securing stimulus funds under government aid programs, if any, and there is no assurance they will pay rent even if they qualify.
+Further stimulus funds or economic assistance under government aid programs may be unavailable and, to the extent available, certain of our tenants may not be eligible for or may not be successful in securing these funds, if any, and there is no assurance they will pay rent even if they qualify.

-As referenced above, a decrease in demand for in-person retail businesses has made and could continue to make it difficult for us to renew or re-lease our properties at lease rates equal to or above historical rates and we could incur significant re-leasing costs and the re-leasing process with respect to both anticipated and unanticipated vacancies could take longer.
-Leasing spreads for 2020 were only 2.0% for new leases and -1.8% for renewals.
-Some tenants that have been or are forced to close or have had their operations severely limited by government order or some other government action or whose customers and potential customers change their habits in light of the coronavirus, e.g., by shopping more online, may not re-open even after the aforementioned restrictions are lifted or may go out of business, which could have a material impact on occupancy at our properties and may continue to materially impact our results.
-To the extent that unemployment remains high and government assistance decreases significantly from recent levels, for example, if unemployment assistance provided by the U.S. government is decreased or discontinued, retail consumer spending may correspondingly decrease, and our tenants may be materially adversely affected and forced to close.
-Additionally, many manufacturers of goods and suppliers and processors of food in many countries have experienced complete or partial shut downs and may not be able to function at full capacity in an attempt to curb the spread of the illness, which could lead to temporary or long-term disruptions in supply chains and may also impact the operations of our tenants, further impacting their revenues and ability to pay rent when due.
+As referenced above, a decrease in demand for in-person retail businesses has made and could continue to make it difficult for us to renew or release our properties at lease rates equal to or above historical rates, and we could incur significant re-leasing costs and the re-leasing process with respect to both anticipated and unanticipated vacancies could take longer.
+Leasing spreads for 2021 were only 1.4% for new leases and 0.4% for renewals.
+Some tenants that have been or are forced to close or have had their operations severely limited by government order or some other government action or whose customers and potential customers change their habits in light of the coronavirus, e.g., by shopping more online, may go out of business, which could have a material impact on occupancy at our properties and may continue to materially impact our results.
+Unemployment assistance provided by the U.S. government in response to the COVID-19 pandemic has been discontinued, and to the extent that unemployment is high and government assistance is less than it has been, retail consumer spending may correspondingly decrease, and our tenants may be materially adversely affected and forced to close.
+Additionally, many manufacturers of goods and suppliers and processors of food in many countries experienced complete or partial shutdowns and may not be able to function at full capacity in an attempt to curb the spread of the illness.
+If the spread of new variants of COVID-19 were to continue despite the effects of vaccines and other measures taken to contain it, this could lead to continued disruptions in supply chains, and these disruptions may also impact the operations of our tenants, further impacting their revenues and ability to pay rent when due.